ysmohan/MATLAB_beginners_meteorological_landings/installation_instructions.md

 - Enter your details.
 Ensure that you are using your Unimelb account.
 - When asked how you will use Matlab, choose academic use.
 Do not select student use.
 - You will receive a validation email.
 Click on the link and follow instructions.
 - After entering your details, you will be asked to associate with a license.
-Enter the following:
+Enter the following:<br>
         <b> Staff:  24759-36418-71647-13382-89362
         Student:  18098-22076-81253-90866-03229</b>